joelbagan/UCSB-CS56-pconrad.github.io/_topics/javadoc_publishing_to_github_pages_from_private_repo.md

 (b) Click on it, and scroll down to the "GitHub Pages" section

-(c) Click on the dropdown box under "Source" and select `master` as the branch for GitHub pages.
+(c) Click on the dropdown box under "Source" and select `master branch /docs folder` as the source for GitHub pages.

 (d) Click "Save" and the page should reload.

+What this is doing is telling GitHub pages to look in a folder called `/docs` at the top level of the `master` branch for content to display.

-# Step 3: Test it out with some web content.
+# Step 2: Test it out with some web content.

-To see if it is working, we can put a small test file, `hello.html` in the public repo on the master branch.
+To see if it is working, we can put a small test file, `hello.html` in the `/docs` folder in the repo on the master branch.
+If the `/docs` folder does not exist, create it, and `git add /docs` to add it to your repo, and `git push origin master` to push the changes to GitHub.

 Here is a minimalist (yet still 100% HTML 5 standards compliant) `hello.html` file.
-Create this in the master branch of the repo (you can do this directly in the github.com interface by clicking on "Create File", and copy/pasting in this content:
+Create this in the `/docs` folder on the master branch of the repo (you can do this directly in the github.com interface by clicking on "Create File", and copy/pasting in this content:

 <div markdown="1" style="float:right; width:780px; clear:both;" >